alxbishop/false-stereo/readme.md

 ### False Stereo pairs - UP42 SDK

-This python tool provides a way to discover false stereo pairs in Airbus satellite catalog data using the UP42 SDK.
+This python tool provides a way to discover false stereo pairs against Airbus satellite catalog data using the UP42 SDK.
 It can contains teo python files.
  - find_false_stereo_for_terminal.py: this file can be run using a terminal.
  - find_false_stereo.py: best run directly in a code editor.